gcatanese/Tweesky/README.md

 * OpenGraph metadata
 * JSON LD

-When no image is found [WebDriver](https://selenium-python.readthedocs.io/getting-started.html) is used to take a screenshot.
+When no image is found [WebDriver](https://selenium-python.readthedocs.io/getting-started.html) can be used to take a screenshot.

-Configure WebDriver settings accordingly:
+In that case configure WebDriver settings accordingly:
 ```
 # path to driver
 WEBDRIVER_PATH=/webdriver/chromedriver